Royal Naval Air Station Bermuda: History

 In the 20th century, when aeroplanes were added to the naval arsenal, large warships carried seaplanes and flying boats for use in reconnaissance, directing the ship's artillery fire, and for carrying out offensive actions on their own.
 These aeroplanes were generally carried on, and launched from catapults, and retrieved by crane after landing on the water.
 Unlike aircraft carriers, the cruisers and capital ships which carried these floatplanes had very limited abilities to maintain their aeroplanes, or to protect them from the elements.

 Fleet Air Arm

 Between World War I and World War II, the Royal Air Force (RAF) had assumed responsibility for operating the Royal Navy's Fleet Air Arm (FAA).
-From 1933, an RAF detachment at the HM Dockyard, on Ireland Island, Bermuda, was responsible for the maintenance of the aeroplanes carried by the cruisers based at the Bermuda, starting with HMS Norfolk.
+From 1933, an RAF Coastal Command detachment at the HM Dockyard, on Ireland Island, was responsible for the maintenance of the aeroplanes carried by the cruisers based at Bermuda, which belonged to the Fleet Air Arm's No. 443 Fleet Spotter-Reconnaissance Flight (which was administered by RAF Coastal Command), starting with HMS Norfolk.
+Flight Lieutenant Thomas H. Moon was appointed for duty with R.A.F.
+Detachment Bermuda with effect from 23rd of January, 1934.

 This detachment, which originally operated on the dockside within the Dockyard, also held aeroplanes in store, crated in parts.
 When an aeroplane could not be repaired, another was assembled as a replacement.